 - Spider-Man: The Animated Series: In this universe, there are in many scientists who specialize in it; it's called "Neogenics."
 Most of the Rogues Gallery were created by neogenics either Gone Horribly Wrong or Gone Horribly Right.
 Despite this, most characters' comic book origins are maintained.
 Connors trying to regrow his arm, Stillwell creating the Scorpion for Jameson, and of course a certain Unlucky Everydude who was bitten by a spider that had passed through the ray (a "neogenic recombinator" uses radiation rather than radiation just being magical) all happened by way of this new science that's all the rage in this universe.
 However, it was Peter's neogenics experiment (trying to cure himself during the six-arms saga) that Michael Morbius borrowed.
 A bat got into it, Michael got bitten, and you know the rest.

 - This is basically everything Dr. Sevarius does in Gargoyles.
-He even made his own Gargoyles by using bat DNA for wings, big cat DNA for sharp claws and teeth, & electric eel DNA to power the wing muscles, which also has the side-effect of allowing them to shoot electricity blasts.
+He even made his own Gargoyles by using bat DNA for wings, big cat DNA for sharp claws and teeth, and electric eel DNA to power the wing muscles, which also has the side-effect of allowing them to shoot electricity blasts.
 All he needs after that is a live human to serve as a base.
 As if you didn't already see that coming.

 - D.A.V.E. from The Batman is this with the brainwaves of Batman's Rogues Gallery like Joker's acrobatic feats and Penguin's mastery of martial arts.
 He also has the brainwaves of Hugo Strange and Riddler, making him intelligent.